On-the-Job Training program offsets costs to find, train needed workers

 The program may also cover related costs such tools of the trade, uniforms, and background checks.
 Businesses may also qualify for tax credits when hiring OJT employees.

-In the last five years, 90 percent of the 172 completed OJTs were successful – meaning the candidate retained employment 12 months after training ended.
+In the past five years, 90 percent of the 172 completed OJTs were successful — meaning the candidate retained employment 12 months after training ended.

 Businesses that take part in the program get access to a carefully screened pool of available talent and work one-on-one with CareerSource CLM’s senior career development coaches to design training plans for OJT employees based on business needs and the candidate’s skill set.